Columbia Advert - November 1982

 This set the pattern for the next 20 or so years: IBM would release something relatively pedestrian, but that was, er, IBM, so banks and corporates would buy it, and then cloners would make better and cheaper versions that everyone else actually bought.

-What's also telling is that after the IBM 5150 launched, it didn't reach the UK until the following year.
-The Columbia PC launched in the US in June 1982, and it was already being shipped into the UK in quantities large enough to advertise - in this case by Icarus Computer Systems - just a few months later.
+What's also telling is that the IBM 5150 didn't reach the UK until the spring of 1983, whilst the Columbia PC launched in the US in June 1982 and was already being shipped into the UK in quantities large enough to advertise just a few months later, beating the IBM itself by several months.

-Despite its head start, Columbia didn't survive for very long in the cut-throat world of the IBM clone where margins were almost non-existant and more manufacturers piled in on an almost-daily basis.
+However, despite its head start with the Columbia PC - also known as the MPC 1600 - Columbia didn't survive for very long in the cut-throat world of the IBM clone where margins were almost non-existant and more and more manufacturers piled in on an almost-daily basis.

 Meanwhile, its remaining stock was still appearing in specialist second-hand or defunct-computer retailers into the following year, with examples of the Columbia PC retailing for $1,200 - half its original cost - in the spring of 1986[3].